MicrosoftDocs/Viva/Viva/goals/planview-projectplace-integration.md

 ## About the Planview Projectplace integration

-Viva Goals’ Planview Projectplace integration allows you to link OKRs to your project boards for automatic real-time updates.
-Say, for instance, you have an objective to create an amazing user experience, you can directly link this objective with the project you’re running in Planview, so whenever you make an update and move a card in your project board, your OKR’s status gets updated automatically.
+The Viva Goals Planview Projectplace integration allows you to link OKRs to your project boards for automatic real-time updates.

+Let's take this example: you have an objective to create an amazing user experience.
+You can directly link this objective with the project you are running in Planview, so whenever you make an update and move a card in your project board, your OKR status gets updated automatically.

-## Setting up
+## How to set up a Planview Projectplace integration

-### Creating a connection
+### Create a connection

 1. Navigate to your sidebar and select on **Admin > Integrations**.